On this page

-As our testing procedures are unable to begin until August 17, we will unfortunately not be able to provide the opportunity for an early drop-off of belongings as previously intended.
 The safety of our community is our utmost priority and onboarding testing is a crucial measure to limit potential exposure and spread of COVID-19 within our community.
-Our move-in schedule will begin on August 17 and allow for a gradual re-population of campus.
-More details on the move-in schedule and arrival process was communicated directly by the Office of Residential Life on July 31.
-Additionally, please view the Fall 2020 Packing Guide to help you determine what to bring to campus.
-You can also download a printable PDF version.
+Our move-in schedule began on August 17 and allowed for a gradual re-population of campus.
+More details on the move-in schedule and arrival process was communicated directly by the Office of Residential Life on July 31, which also included a Fall 2020 Packing Guide to help students determine what to bring to campus.

-- August 17-23: Residents will be able to begin moving back to campus.
-Priority will be given to returning student leaders who need to return to campus to begin limited in-person training and preparation to campus prior to the start of the semester.
-Additional priority will be given to New Students who are participating in the optional Early Arrival Programs and the mandatory Fall Orientation program.
+- August 17-23: Residents were able to begin moving back to campus.
+Priority was given to returning student leaders who needed to return to campus to begin limited in-person training and preparation to campus prior to the start of the semester.
+Additional priority was given to New Students who participated in the optional Early Arrival Programs and the mandatory Fall Orientation program.

 - August 24: First day of classes.
-Returning students who do not have class on this day may arrive on this day.
-Others who have circumstances impacting their travel to campus will receive information regarding arranging a later arrival to campus.
+Returning students who did not have class on this day were allowed to arrive on this day.
+Others who had circumstances impacting their travel to campus received information regarding arranging a later arrival to campus.

-On-campus student housing will be limited to single and double rooms to allow for adequate social distancing within the residence halls.
-Additionally, residence hall occupancy will be adjusted to account for potential medical needs of high risk students and to create necessary isolation and quarantine spaces.
+On-campus student housing is limited to single and double rooms to allow for adequate social distancing within the residence halls.
+Additionally, residence hall occupancy was adjusted to account for potential medical needs of high risk students and to create necessary isolation and quarantine spaces.

-Students will be encouraged to carry out as much of their responsibilities via virtual means, reduce in-person contact with other students, and to limit travel off campus.
-As such students will not be allowed to visit residence halls other than their own for the first two weeks of the semester.
+Students are encouraged to carry out as much of their responsibilities via virtual means, reduce in-person contact with other students, and to limit travel off campus.
 The use of common areas will be limited to the residents, and the use of restrooms will be limited to those on their floor, house or suite of the building, for the course of the entire semester.
 Students being picked up by a parent(s), guardian(s), or friend(s) must meet them outside.
 Visitor guidelines are subject to change.